godfrey0/resume-1/README.md

 - - QuantConnect and SubmittingAlpha with Professor Anand Bhojan as Instructor and Mentor by PhD candidate Dixtant Mittal
 - - - National University of Singapore, School of Computing
 -
-- B.Min., (Minor: Christian Eduction) TCA College 1996
+- B.Min., (Minor in Christian Eduction) TCA College 1996
 - - Theological Centre for Asia College 1996
 -
 -  Dip.
 Th., Singapore Bible College 1987